 Sexual Harassment and Retaliation

 The issue of sexual harassment in the workplace is as much about power as sex, with victims often living in fear of what is next.
 Will I be fired?
 Will there be retaliation?
 Will I continue to be harassed?
 Will I face a hostile work environment?
 Will the person harassing me try to turn things around and make me look like the instigator?
-The fear you are experiencing is the most common consequence of sexual harassment.
+These fears are a common consequence of sexual harassment.

 Maybe you have already tried filing a complaint and the issue hasn’t been resolved.
 Maybe you are uncomfortable and know something is wrong, but you don’t know if it is sexual harassment.
+Perhaps it’s gender discrimination but that also is illegal.
 You don’t have to deal with sexual harassment alone.
-A skilled attorney knows how to analyze what is happening, put a stop to sexual harassment, and advise you in a way that prevents additional harm.
+A skilled attorney knows how to analyze what is happening, put a stop to it, and advise you in a way that prevents additional harm.

 What Is Sexual Harassment?